adam-mdmph/shinyfit-vascular/README.md

-# Shinyfit: Fully-featured multivariable regression on your browser via Shiny
+# Shinyfit - Vascular: Fully-featured multivariable regression on your browser via Shiny

 <!-- wp:paragraph -->
-<p>Many of our projects involve getting doctors, nurses, and medical students to collect data on the patients they are looking after.
-We want to involve many of them in data analysis, without the requirement for coding experience or access to statistical software.
-To achieve this we have built Shinyfit, a shiny app for linear, logistic, and Cox PH regression. </p>
+<p>The Society for Vascular Surgery Vascular Quality Initiative (VQI) has robust, granular data on vascular surgery procedured performed across the US and world.
+This data has great potential for developing models to better understand the interplay between perioperative variables and outcomes in the vascular patient.
+Many groups are performing these analyses, however they are often laborious and duplicative.
+This platform is designed to streamline and improve throughput for regression analyses of the VQI datasets.
+This webapp was initially developed by Surgical Informatics group and Professor Ewen Harrison at the University of Edinburgh and has been adapted for the VQI data set. </p>
 <!-- /wp:paragraph -->

 <!-- wp:list -->
-<ul><li>Aim: allow access to model fitting without requirement for statistical software or coding experience.</li><li>Audience: Those sharing datasets in context of collaborative research or teaching.</li><li>Hosting requirements: Basic R coding skills including <a href="https://www.tidyverse.org/"><code>tidyverse</code></a> to prepare dataset (5-10 minutes).</li><li>Deployment: Any shiny platform, <a href="http://www.shinyapps.io/">shinyapps.io</a>, <a href="https://www.rstudio.com/products/shiny/shiny-server/">ShinyServer</a>, <a href="https://www.rstudio.com/products/connect/">RStudio Connect</a> etc. </li></ul>
+<ul><li>Aim: allow access to model fitting without requirement for statistical software or coding experience.</li><li>Audience: Participating members in VQI.</li><li>Hosting requirements: Basic R coding skills including <a href="https://www.tidyverse.org/"><code>tidyverse</code></a> to prepare dataset (5-10 minutes).</li><li>Deployment: Any shiny platform, <a href="http://www.shinyapps.io/">shinyapps.io</a>, <a href="https://www.rstudio.com/products/shiny/shiny-server/">ShinyServer</a>, <a href="https://www.rstudio.com/products/connect/">RStudio Connect</a> etc. </li></ul>
 <!-- /wp:list -->

 <!-- wp:paragraph -->